Fly Fishing Rod Buyers Guide

 Before choosing a bass fly rod, consider the following:

 Weeds, wood, and structure often call for extra backbone to control fish quickly.
-For boat fishing, a shorter Rod can offer more power and accuracy
+For boat fishing, a shorter rod can also offer more power and accuracy - How long are your fishing days?

 A higher end or lighter weight rod will feel more comfortable over a heavier option over time.